 - It’s impossible to compare response times listed by different manufacturers and reviewers without knowing the testing methodology.
 We test several gray-to-gray transitions and present an average, but some manufacturers and reviewers will only list the shortest response time the screen is capable of, or they might test the time it takes to go from one shade to another, and then back.
 Unless you can compare the entire methodology, the results won’t match up in a fair way.

-Motion blur makes fast movement look less clear, which can be an annoyance for sports fans and gamers.
+Motion blur makes fast movements look less clear, which can be an annoyance for sports fans and gamers.
 If you watch either of those things, it’s important to get a TV with minimal blur.
 To get a good idea of how much blur TVs have, we test them for their pixel response and overshoot times.

 Your best bet for getting a TV with little blur is to find a model with low response time.
-You can also help reduce the amount of blur you perceive by watching higher-frame-rate video, or by enabling motion interpolation or backlight flickering features.
+You can also help reduce the amount of blur you perceive by watching higher-frame-rate videos, or by enabling motion interpolation or backlight flickering features.
 Just remember that enabling these sorts of extra features can introduce other issues to the video.